Janitor Entry-Level Resume Examples and Templates for 2023

 Tailoring your resume to the desired position is essential, especially if you're going for a specific job opening.
 Review the job description and pull keywords, skills, and qualifications matching your abilities.
 Incorporate those words and requirements into your resume to show your alignment with the role, positioning yourself as a top candidate.

 For entry-level janitors, the most appropriate resume format is typically chronological.
 This format presents your work history in reverse-chronological order, first showcasing your most recent positions.
-If you lack a hands-on work history, try using a targeted approach highlighting your janitorial skills and certifications while providing concrete details for your previous jobs.
+If you lack a hands-on work history, use a targeted approach emphasizing your janitorial skills and certifications while providing concrete details for your previous jobs.
 Even if a position isn’t explicitly relevant to your goals, this information can help to highlight transferable skill sets and demonstrate your work ethic.

 Frank headshot